 Demand-Supply Gap Soars, Prices Hit All-Time Highs; Processors Wary As No Solution In Sight

-India’s glass industry is going through a very difficult time as the country looks to comes out of the shadow of the COVID-19 pandemic.
+India’s glass industry is going through a very difficult time as the country looks to come out of the shadow of the COVID-19 pandemic.

 Amid a number of uncertainties, the glass industry of India also faces a historical shortage of flat glass in the market, especially clear float glass.